Examples of Duties Duties may include, but are not limited to the following:

 - Prepares and updates MOUs with partner agencies and entities.

-- Serves as a resource regarding training and a variety of special project.
+- Serves as a resource regarding training and a variety of special projects.

 - Represents the Department with assigned functions, community organizations, and other government agencies.